-St. Xavier’s College for Women was established by the Servant of God Mother Eliswa, foundress of the Congregation of Teresian Carmelites.
-The mother of all consecrated women in Kerala, Mother Eliswa was a trend setter and she responded whole heartedly to the challenges of her liberating mission.
+St. Xavier’s College for Women was established by the Venerable Mother Eliswa, foundress of the Congregation of Teresian Carmelites.
+The mother of all consecrated women in Kerala, Venerable Mother Eliswa was a trend setter and she responded whole heartedly to the challenges of her liberating mission.
 She was a great sage that Kerala saw in the 19th century, who left indelible marks on the religious, social and educational realms of Kerala womenfolk.

 Aspiring to dispel the darkness of illiteracy among girls she established the first school for girls in Kerala, first boarding house and orphanages attached to the school for girl students and poor uncared children respectively.
 These initiatives were a break through and they flourished into esteemed institutions of which St. Xavier’s College for Women is far-famed.